The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 Each player starts with 200$ and 1 basic robot.

-When your last robot is destoryed, you respawn with your start resources (200$ and 1 basic robot).
+When your last robot is destroyed, you respawn with your start resources (200$ and 1 basic robot).

 A spawn is similair to a spacestation but with the following additions: